jowagner/tbev-prediction/README.md

 # Treebank embedding vector prediction for out-of-domain dependency parsing

-Over the coming weeks, before ACL 2020, we add cleaned-up code here to reproduce experiments of
+Over the coming weeks, before end of July 2020, we add cleaned-up code here to reproduce experiments of

 Joachim Wagner, James Barry and Jennifer Foster.
 2020.
 Treebank Embedding Vectors for Out-of-domain Dependency Parsing.
 In Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics (ACL 2020). https://www.aclweb.org/anthology/2020.acl-main.778/